hsintzuli/Easy-Notify/docs/webpush-lambda.md

-# Scale Out Web-Push Worker by Using AWS Lambda
+# Scale-Out Web-Push Worker by Using AWS Lambda
-_Note: The introduction and example of Front-End configuration for Web-Push notification can be referred to EasyNotify-Client._
+_Note: The introduction and example of Front-End configuration for Web-Push notification can be referred to <a href="https://github.com/hsintzuli/EasyNotify-Client" target="_blank">EasyNotify-Client</a>._
 <br/>

-To handle the scenario that massive notifications flock to the server with thousands or more subscribers for each notification, this project used AWS Lambda as the Web-Push notification worker and configure AWS SQS as the trigger event.
+To handle the scenario that massive notifications flock to the server with thousands or more subscribers for each notification, this project used AWS Lambda as the Web-Push notification worker and configured AWS SQS as the trigger event.
 <br/>